Aryabhatta College: History

-Aryabhatta College, formerly known as Ram Lal Anand College(Evening) became a full-fledged morning college from the academic session 2014–15.
-Ram Lal Anand College (Evening) was established in 1973 when the University of Delhi took over the college from the Trust that managed the RamLal Anand college.
+Aryabhatta College, formerly known as Ram Lal Anand College (Evening) became a full-fledged morning college from the academic session 2014–15.
+Ram Lal Anand College (Evening) was established in 1973 when the University of Delhi took over the college from the Trust that managed the Ram Lal Anand college.
 The Trust was set up in 1964 by a philanthropist and legal luminary Late Sh.
 Ram Lal Anand, a senior advocate in the Supreme Court of India, to impart education at the university level.

 Campus

 The college has a lush green campus.
 It is adjacent to the South Campus of the University of Delhi in the surroundings of the South Delhi section of the Aravalli Range.
-The Campus consists of two blocks - Kusumpur and Taregana with classrooms, auditorium and a seminar room.
+The Campus consists of two blocks - Kusumpur (RLA) and Taregana with classrooms, auditorium and a seminar room.
 And a new academic block is under-construction.
-The college maintains a playground for sports.
+The college does not have its own separate playground, it uses a playground of Ram Lal Anand College for sports.
 Various games like volleyball, cricket, football, kabaddi are organised under the supervision of the Director of Physical Education.
 The college has a well-equipped computer lab, NCC and NSS rooms, silent study hall, students' utility centre, girls common room and photocopier.
 The college also has a newly constructed canteen.